tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

    :alt: Barcode and fiscal elements in the invoice report.

 .. important::
-   If you are hosted in Odoo SH or On-Premise, you should manually install the ``pdf417gen`` library.
+   If you are hosted in CoquiAPPs SH or On-Premise, you should manually install the ``pdf417gen`` library.
 Use the following command to install it: ``pip install pdf417gen``.

 Commercial Validation